 As for Momma, she did everything around the house and farm except for plowing with the mules.
 She was busy all day, every day, rarely sitting down except to read the bible.
 She never had a day off, constantly working to support our family.

 Momma did most of the work on hog-killing day, rendered out lard, scalded the skin of the hogs and scraped off hair, cut and separated the meat, ground sausage, and salted the meat that was stored in the smokehouse.
+She canned quarts and upon quarts of fruits and vegetables during summer and early fall.
+The heat in the kitchen was well above 100 degrees many times, as she used a pressure cooker on the wood stove.
 She shot squirrels in trees from the back porch with her shotgun, dressed, and cooked them.
 She raised a flock of chickens for eggs and eating; Momma killed and prepared them for our meals.

 Momma kept up most of the maintenance on the house.
 She did light carpentry, like building our outhouse.
 She made many of my shirts, quilted for us and others, she prepared lye soap, washed our clothes in a black pot with water she heated with wood, and scrubbed them with an old-fashioned washboard.
 She was the hardest working person I have ever known, then and now.